|Nutrition Facts (per serving)|

-Clay or Ceramic Tagine Method:
+Clay or Ceramic Tagine Method

-- Mix the meat with the grated onion, garlic, oils and spices, and arrange the mixture on top of the onion rings.
+- Mix the meat with the grated onion, garlic, oils, and spices, and arrange the mixture on top of the onion rings.

 - Add 2 1/2 cups water, cover, and place the tagine on a diffuser over medium-low to medium heat.
 Allow the tagine to reach a simmer (this may take a long time), and then reduce the heat to the lowest temperature necessary to maintain the simmer.

-Simmer the Dates:
+Simmer the Dates

-- While the meat is cooking, remove the pits from the dates.
+While the meat is cooking, remove the pits from the dates.
 Put the pitted dates in a small pot with the liquids reserved from the meat.

-- Stir in the sugar and cinnamon, and simmer the dates gently for 5 to 10 minutes, or until they are sitting in a thick syrup.
+Stir in the sugar and cinnamon, and simmer the dates gently for 5 to 10 minutes, or until they are sitting in a thick syrup.

-- If desired, garnish with fried almonds and/or sesame seeds.
-(Note: If you cooked the dish in a tagine, the vessel will double as a serving dish; simply add the dates and syrup to the tagine at serving time.)
+Put the meat and sauce on a large serving platter, and spoon the dates and syrup on top.
+(If you cooked the dish in a tagine, the vessel will double as a serving dish; simply add the dates and syrup to the tagine at serving time.)

 If desired, garnish with sesame seeds and/or fried almonds.